 There are multiple types and sizes of collagen casings available.
 You will want to use the 32 mm Fresh style from LEM.
 (The link takes you to the 21 mm size casing.
 Select 32 mm from the drop down menu.)

 Collagen casings make sausages that are very straight with no bends.
 They are also impossible to twist into links.

 Use some twine to tie a knot at the end of the casing.

 After you stuff the casing to the desired sausage length use another piece of twine and tie it off.

 I like to add a new piece of twine before every sausage so I can cut them apart for individual storage.

 They came out looking pretty nice!

-Grill these chicken sausages with indirect heat and turn often.
+Grill these chicken sausages with indirect heat (or bake in a 300F oven) and turn often.